 When Do Freelancers Pay Taxes?
 Deadlines for Returns and Quarterly Estimates

 Refer to the following due dates and note the filing deadlines for returns and estimates.
-Block some time on your calendar to gather information and file timely.2025 tax return filing deadlines:
+Block some time on your calendar to gather information and file it timely.
+2026 tax return filing deadlines:

 April